ptr727/PlexCleaner/README.md

 #### Linux

-- Downloading Linux 3rd party tools are not currently supported.
+- Automatic downloading of Linux 3rd party tools are not currently supported, consider using the [Docker](https://hub.docker.com/u/ptr727/plexcleaner) build instead.
 - Listed steps are for Ubuntu, adjust as appropriate for your distribution.
 - Install prerequisites:
   - `sudo apt update`